The Narrow Path Women Walk in Leadership

 “I’ll smooth this over” becomes “Let’s fix what keeps creating this friction.”

-The shift is not attitude.
 The shift is design.

 A Personal Note on Leadership